Rich Man, Poor Man Book II: Production

 Arlo Guthrie performed part of Alice's Restaurant in episode 4 airing October 19, 1976.

 Critical response

-Rich Man, Poor Man Book II Neilson ratings saw an average of 21.6 million viewers for the season placing it 21st.
+Rich Man, Poor Man Book II Nielsen ratings saw an average of 21.6 million viewers for the season placing it 21st.

 Reception

 Las Vegas and Aspen, playgrounds of the rich and famous and powerful, were two of the settings for the series.
 Filled with soap opera-like touches, it was far more melodramatic than the original and not as successful critically or in the ratings.
 The series maintained a popular following in the UK and Europe and was released on a 6-Disc DVD set by Universal-Playback on June 18, 2007.
 The US DVD set contained both the original mini-series and the weekly series and was released for the first time by A & E Home Video on September 28, 2010.

 Gary Deeb of the Chicago Tribune wrote that ABC was taking a gamble with the series after Nick Nolte refused to appear in the sequel as Tom Jordache.

 Douglas M. Snauffer wrote in his book Prime Time Soap Operas that Rich Man, Poor Man Book II failed as a TV series.